-The Global Gag Rule, which President Biden rescinded on January 28, 2021, is one of the most odious policies ever enacted on foreign assistance funding.
+The Global Gag Rule, which President Biden rescinded on January 28, 2021, remains one of the most odious policies ever enacted on foreign assistance funding.
 When in effect, it strips U.S. funding from foreign health care providers if they offer abortion services, counseling, or referral for abortion services, or engage in political advocacy around the issue of abortion—even if they undertake these activities with their own, separate, non-U.S. funding.
-It prevents organizations from speaking out about the impact of unsafe abortion in their own countries—and, to be clear, it’s simply impossible to have a serious discussion about women’s health and maternal mortality in the developing world without discussing the role of illegal, unsafe abortion.
-Finally, the Global Gag Rule’s effects are utterly contrary to the stated goals of its promoters: In 2019, independent researchers at Stanford University found that the imposition of the Global Gag Rule imposed by George W. Bush—a less expansive version than that imposed by Donald Trump—caused abortion rates in the countries most affected to increase by 40 percent between 2001 and 2008.
+It prevents organizations from speaking out about the impact of unsafe abortion in their own countries—and, to be clear, it’s not possible to have a serious discussion about women’s health and maternal mortality in the developing world without discussing the role of unsafe abortion.
+Finally, the Global Gag Rule’s effects are utterly contrary to the stated goal of its supporters: In 2019, independent researchers at Stanford University found that the version of the Global Gag Rule imposed by George W. Bush—a less expansive version than that imposed by Donald Trump—caused abortion rates in the countries most affected to increase by 40 percent between 2001 and 2008.
 The effects of the Trump version of the policy are still being studied, but we already know they are dire.

-Here are just some of the effects of the Global Gag Rule during the Trump administration:
+Here are just a few of the known effects of the Global Gag Rule during the Trump administration:

 Family Health Options Kenya (FHOK) provided 3 million services to women and young people in some of the poorest and most vulnerable parts of the country in 2016 alone.
 Since 2009, the more than 12 million services FHOK provided helped reduce unmet need for contraceptives in the country, from 26 percent to 18 percent.
 As a result, the nation’s maternal mortality rate fell too.
 Abortion was recently made legal in more situations in Kenya, and FHOK is unwilling to deny accurate and complete information to the people it serves.
 As a result of the Global Gag Rule, FHOK lost $2.2 million in U.S. aid.
 The organization was forced to close three clinics (in Mombasa, Kitengela, and Isiolo), terminate mobile outreach services that reached 76,000 people annually, lay off 15 staff members, and drastically reduce the number of staffers in its Kibera clinic.

-Melvine Ouyo is a former nurse at FHOK’s Kibera clinic and a graduate of Harvard’s Kennedy School of Government.
-She wants to use her degree to help educate people about the harms of the Global Gag Rule.
+Melvine Ouyo, a former nurse at the Kibera clinic and a graduate of Harvard’s Kennedy School of Government, has seen the effects of the Global Gag Rule firsthand.